Movies

 The Village Control

 The Wave A high school teacher demonstrates how easily a group can be induced to conformity and cruelty.
-Based on the real experience of a class in Palo Alto, CA, in 1969.
+Based on the real experience of a high school class in Palo Alto, CA, in 1969.
 Very relevant!
-Blockbuster doesn't have it, but it's available for download or purchase at Wave, The - Alexander Grasshoff - 1981.
+Watch it here, or purchase at The Wave - Alexander Grasshoff - 1981.